 The 90-year creep of single-family zoning across Seattle

-This series of Seattle zoning maps chronicles the slow but steady creep of single-family zoning across the Emerald City’s landscape.
-In the 1923 map, single-family zoning covered roughly one-quarter of the (geographically smaller) city.
+The Emerald City has witnessed a slow but steady creep of single-family zoning across its landscape.
+In 1923, single-family zoning covered roughly one-third of the (geographically smaller) city.
 Today, this zoning type consumes more than half of Seattle.
 As the city council downzoned larger and larger tracts of Seattle to single-family status, it grandfathered existing multi-family buildings into these areas but prohibited the construction of any more of them.

 The graph below sorts the multi-family dwellings currently standing in Seattle’s single-family zones, excluding ADUs, by the year in which they were built.
 With the exception of a spike during World War II, the number of multi-family dwellings standing today in single-family zones that date from each decade drops over time, as zoning became ever more restrictive across the city.
 These numbers understate how many were built, especially in earlier decades, because they ignore ‘plexes that were subsequently torn down.
 Every one torn down had to be replaced with the only thing legal: a single-family house.